mutch-to-do/oxidative-epichange/README.md

 This repository contains the R code used in our manuscript:
 **"Isolevuglandins modulate histone H1 in myeloid cells in salt-sensitive hypertension"**

 The analysis focuses on multiomic single-cell ATAC and gene expression data derived from PBMCs isolated from salt-sensitive (SS) and salt-resistant (SR) individuals.
-Using the Seurat + Signac + chromVAR pipeline, we investigate chromatin accessibility changes in response to IsoLG stress, highlighting histone H1 dynamics in myeloid populations.
+Using the Seurat + Signac pipeline, we investigate chromatin accessibility changes in response to IsoLG stress, highlighting histone H1 dynamics in myeloid populations.

 > 💡 This script was written for transparency and reproducibility, enabling others to replicate our pipeline and build upon our findings.